eedalong/ECE408/README.md

 ## Code Project For Course ECE408
 This is code project for ECE408(Applied Parallel Programming).
 And you can use this project as a good start for your own lab implementation.
 Here's how you finish your own project.
+[You can get all slices here](http://ece408.hwu-server2.crhc.illinois.edu/_layouts/15/start.aspx#/SitePages/Home.aspx).

 ### 1. Finish your own code based on template code
 `templates/mpx_template.cu` are template codes and you need to full fill these code files.
 For me, I add these implementations in `mpx_implement.cu`.